m-reza-rahman/jboss-eap-on-app-service/README.md

 ## Setup Health Check
 * Note that you cannot set up a health check on the free tier, so skip this if you chose the free tier.
 * In the portal home, go to 'All resources'.
 Find and click on the App Service instance named jakartaee-cafe.
-Open the overview panel.
+Open the Monitoring -> Health check panel.
-* Click on Health Check -> Not Configured.
-Select 'Enable'.
+* Select 'Enable'.
 For the path enter '/rest/coffees'.
 Hit save.

 ## Setup Scale Out
 * Note that you cannot use scale out on the free tier, so skip this if you chose the free tier.